 Alocasia lauterbachiana is a tropical houseplant featuring bicolored leaves that are green and mauve on either side.
-With sturdy stems, ornamental wavy patterns on leaves that have the potential to grow more than a foot long, and minimal conditions for care, The Purple Sword is a captivating choice for beginners and experts alike.
+With sturdy stems, ornamental wavy patterns on leaves that have the potential to grow more than a foot long, and minimal conditions for care, The Purple Sword is a great choice for beginners and experts alike.

-Propagating Alocasia lauterbachiana
+Propagating Alocasia Lauterbachiana

 Growing Alocasia lauterbachiana is very easy from divisions.
 Just take the entire plant out, cut the root sections and plant them in a different pot.
 However, as it can be a time-consuming process, it would be best to get a new plant from a nursery.

-Requirements for Growing Alocasia lauterbachiana
+Requirements for Growing Alocasia Lauterbachiana

 Alocasia lauterbachiana thrives best in indirect, filtered sunlight.
 Placing it by an east-facing window draped with curtains that filter sunlight is a surefire way to go.
 This is because excess sun scorches its leaves, fading their color and shine in the process.

 Like all tropical plants, the Alocasia lauterbachiana has moderate watering needs.
 It grows best in potting soil with adequate drainage, but its roots tend to rot when the soil gets extra soggy.

 A good trick is the index finger rule, where you put your forefinger down all the way until your knuckle hits topsoil, and if that feels a little dry then only water the plant.